Will Creighton cover the spread vs. Nebraska? Betting Trends, Record ATS

 Creighton vs. Nebraska: Betting Trends, Record ATS, Home/Road Splits - December 3

-The Nebraska Cornhuskers (7-0) are 3.5-point underdogs as they try to build on a six-game home win streak when they host the No. 15 Creighton Bluejays (6-1) on Sunday, December 3, 2023 at Pinnacle Bank Arena.
+The Nebraska Cornhuskers (7-0) will attempt to build on a seven-game win streak when they host the No. 15 Creighton Bluejays (6-1) on Sunday, December 3, 2023 at Pinnacle Bank Arena as 4.5-point underdogs.
 The contest airs at 4:00 PM ET on Fox Sports 1.
-The matchup's over/under is 147.5.
+The matchup has a point total of 149.5.

 Place your bets on any college basketball matchup at BetMGM, and sign up with our link for a first-time deposit bonus!